South Hylton: History

 Archaeological excavations around North Hylton and South Hylton indicate the area has been occupied since at least the Mesolithic era.
 The remains of either a Bronze Age or Iron Age log boat and bronze swords were recovered from the nearby River Wear in the 19th and early 20th centuries.

 Masonry from a possible Roman bridge or dam across the Wear have been found, the local historian Robert Surtees recorded the discovery in the Wear of a Roman milestone, and Roman coins were found in the village in 1962 and 1994.
 An Anglo-Saxon brooch has also been discovered near Wood House Farm in North Hylton.

+The village was bombed during the Second World War during Luftwaffe raids on Sunderland.

 Geography

 Topography

 South Hylton Pasture is a Site of Special Scientific Interest and one of the few remaining examples of lowland hay meadow in Britain, and the only example in Sunderland.
 The shallow, north-facing slopes of the pasture support unimproved neutral grassland, with associated wet flushes.
 Traditional management for hay production followed by winter grazing has maintained a herb-rich sward and supports the common blue and meadow brown butterflies.